 Take a look at your treatment options.

-Hormone therapy: Prostate cancer is supercharged by androgens—especially testosterone.
+Hormone therapy: Prostate cancer is supercharged by hormones called androgens, like testosterone.
 So, to slow down the cancer’s growth, hormone therapy can cut off the supply with a treatment called Androgen Deprivation Therapy, where you’ll receive periodic injections at your doctor’s office, or you’ll take pills at home.
 When your cancer cells stop getting testosterone, they die off, making it a highly effective treatment.
 Often, it’s also used in higher-risk localized cases, along with radiation.